ubcctf/ubcctf.github.io/_posts/2021-08-09-rarctf-rarpg.md

 # Approach

-In my initial apparoach I captured the traffic being sent to the server and tried to see if I could spoof the packets so it looked like I was inside the wall.
+In my initial approach I captured the traffic being sent to the server and tried to see if I could spoof the packets so it looked like I was inside the wall.
 However, the binary uses Protobuf which makes trying to analyze the packet structure a bit difficult.

 When we decompile the client we see something quite interesting.